Regis Philbin Dead, Former ‘Live’ Host Dies Folowing Heart Attack At 88

 Regis Philbin has died.
 TMZ reports the former TV host passed away following a heart attack at age 88.
-Philbin suffered a heart attack at his home in Manhattan, New York after battling heart disease for several years.
-He passed a month before his 89th birthday People reported.
+Philbin suffered a heart attack at his home in Manhattan, New York, after battling heart disease for several years.
+He passed a month before his 89th birthday, People reported.

 The media personality’s family announced his passing in a statement via People, which the magazine also posted on its social media.